Emjay-19/Amazon-Product-Review-Analysis-2/README.md

 group by Product_Name
 order by PurchaseCount desc
 ```
+**Insight:** Identifies the top 10 customers by total sales and analyze their purchasing behavior.

 7. Small business customer with highest sales
 ```SQL
 SELECT top 1 Customer_Name, SUM(Sales) AS